-As of March 31, 2022, our liquidity was \$3.1 billion consisting of cash and cash equivalents and a \$1 billion undrawn commitment available through August 15, 2022.
+As of June 30, 2022, our liquidity consisted of cash and cash equivalents of \$1.9 billion and a \$1 billion undrawn commitment less related fees.
 Our primary ongoing liquidity requirements are to finance working capital, capital expenditures and debt service.

 In February 2022, we received additional financing through various debt financings, collectively totaling \$2.1 billion in gross proceeds, which has been, or will be, used to redeem all of the outstanding 2024 Senior Secured Notes and 2026 Senior Secured Notes and to make scheduled principal payments on debt maturing in 2022, including, in each case, to pay any accrued and unpaid interest thereon, as well as related premiums, fees and expenses.
-Refer to Note 6 - "Long-Term Debt" for further information.
+Refer to Note 7 - "Long-Term Debt" for further information.